We’re never at a loss for things to do around here and the Holiday events in Columbus do not disappoint!

 5. The Nutcracker

-- Hours: Performance times vary throughout the month.
+• Hours: Performance times vary throughout the month.

-- Where: Ohio Theatre, 39 E. State St., Columbus, OH 43215
+• Where: Ohio Theatre, 39 E. State St., Columbus, OH 43215

 We have enjoyed seeing The Nutcracker at The Ohio Theatre during many holiday seasons!
 It feels very festive to get dressed up and enjoy the elaborate decorations in the theatre.

 The ballet is approximately 1 hour and 50 minutes which includes a 20 minute intermission.
 As you can see below, one year we got to sit in the very front row and could see the orchestra.
 My kids loved that!
+They haven’t had an orchestra in recent years however!

 6. State Auto Christmas Corner

-- Where: 518 E. Broad St., Columbus, OH 43215
+• Where: front lawn of St. Joseph Cathedral, 212 E. Broad St., Columbus, OH 43215

-- More Info: Visit their Facebook Page for the most up to date info.
+• More Info: Visit their Facebook Page for the most up to date info.

 Take a walk through this downtown nativity for a life-sized retelling of the story of Mary and Joseph’s trek to Bethlehem and the birth of Jesus.
-This year we will see the return of special choir performances and ceremonies such as the lighting of Christmas Corner on December 1, 2022 at 5:30 PM.

 7. Holiday Lights in Downtown Columbus

-- Dates: November 18, 2022 – January 1, 2023
+• Dates: November 17, 2023 – January 1, 2024

-- Hours: Dusk until dawn; Festive Fridays will take place each Friday in December from 5:30 – 9:00 PM.
+• Hours: Dusk until dawn; Festive Fridays will take place each Friday in December from 5:00 – 9:00 PM.

-- Where: Columbus Commons, the Lazarus Building and the Scioto Mile
+• Where: Columbus Commons, the Lazarus Building and the Scioto Mile

-- More Info: CDDC Website
+• More Info: Columbus Commons Website

 A good plan to see the lights downtown is to park in the Columbus Commons parking garage, walk around Columbus Commons for holiday lights and decorations, head over to the Lazarus building to see the decorations in the windows and then head to Bicentennial Park and the Scioto Mile to see the lights that deck the entire area from Bicentennial Park to Broad Street.

-Every Friday in December, Columbus Commons will host Festive Fridays from 5:30 PM – 9:00 PM featuring free hot chocolate and carousel rides!
+Every Friday in December, Columbus Commons will host Festive Fridays from 5:00 PM – 9:00 PM featuring free hot chocolate and carousel rides!

 What are you favorite Columbus holiday traditions?